-And if any of the said trustees shall happen to die or be removed for misfeasance, or for not acting, it shall be lawful for the assembly of this province from time to time, during the continuance of this act, to elect and appoint some other fit person or persons in the place or places of such trustee or trustees so dying, misbehaving or refusing as aforesaid.
-But if no assembly be then sitting, it shall be lawful for such of the trustees as survive and act, to choose others to supply such vacancies until the assembly sits.
-And that the trustee and trustees so from time to time elected and appointed, shall have the same power and authority as if they had been nominated and appointed by this act.
+And if any of the said trustees shall happen to die or be removed for misfeasance or for not acting, it shall be lawful for the assembly of this province from time to time during the continuance of this act to elect and appoint some other fit person or persons in the place or places of such trustee or trustees so dying, misbehaving or refusing as aforesaid; and that the trustee or trustees so from time to time elected and appointed shall have the same power and authority as if they had been nominated and appointed by this act.

-And that the persons now or hereafter appointed trustees by virtue of this act, shall be styled The Trustees of the General Loan Office of the Province of Pennsylvania, and by that name shall have succession during the continuance of this act, and by the name aforesaid shall be able and capable in law to receive, take, hold, enjoy and retain to them and their successors in the said trust, all such lands, tenements, rents and hereditaments, and all such plate as shall be granted them in mortgage, for securing the re-payment of such sums of money as they shall from time to time lend and issue in the said bills of credit, and also to sell, grant, alien and dispose of the same in default of payment, as in and by this act is provided and directed in those cases, and by the same name to sue and implead, be sued and impleaded, answer and be answered, in all cases relating to the said trust, in all courts and other places whatsoever, and by the name aforesaid to do and execute all other matters and things that to them shall or may appertain to do and perform, pursuant to this act, subject to the provisos, restrictions and limitations herein expressed.
+And that the persons now or hereafter appointed trustees by virtue of this act shall be styled "The Trustees of the General Loan Office of the Province of Pennsylvania," and by that name shall have succession during the continuance of this act, and by the name aforesaid shall be able and capable in law to receive, take, hold and enjoy and retain to them and their successors in the said trust all such lands, tenements, rents and hereditaments and all such plate as shall be granted them in mortgage for securing the repayment of such sums of money as they shall from time to time lend and issue in the said bills of credit, and also to sell, grant, alien and dispose of the same lands, tenements, rents, hereditaments and plate in default of payment as in and by this act is provided and directed in those cases; and by the same name to sue and implead, be sued and impleaded, answer and to be answered, in all cases relating to the said trust in all courts and other places whatsoever; and by the name aforesaid to do and execute all other matters and things that to them shall or may appertain to do and perform pursuant to this act, subject to the provisos, restrictions and limitations herein expressed.

-And that the said trustees for the time being, or any three of them, shall duly attend at the said loan office every third and fourth day, commonly called Tuesday and Wednesday, in every week, until all demands for borrowing money in the said loan office be answered; and afterwards at such times as their trust and service of the public may require them, during the continuance of this act.
+And that the said trustees for the time being or any three of them shall duly attend at the said loan office every third and fourth day, commonly called Tuesday and Wednesday, in every week until all demands for borrowing money in the said loan office be answered, and afterwards at such times as their trust and service of the public may require them during the continuance of this act.

-And such of the said trustees as shall undertake and execute the said trust shall be allowed for their service and trouble therein after the rate of twenty pounds per annum apiece, added to the fifty pounds per annum allowed them as trustees, for emitting the said fifteen thousand pounds, during the continuance of that act; and after the expiration thereof the sum of seventy pounds per annum apiece during the continuance of this act, payable to each of them, his executors, administrators or assigns, in the said bills of credit, during the continuance of their trust.
+And such of the said trustees as shall undertake and execute the said trust shall be allowed for their service and trouble therein after the rate of ten pounds per annum added to their salaries of ninety pounds each allowed by former acts during the continuance of those acts, and after the expiration thereof the sum of fifty pounds apiece during the continuance of this act, payable to each of them, his executors, administrators or assigns, in the said bills of credit during the continuance of their trust.

-But the said trustees before they receive the said bills, or enter upon the execution of their said trust, each of them shall enter into bond to the provincial treasurer for the time being, in the penalty of one thousand pounds each, conditioned for the due observance of all things required of them by this act, and true performance of the trust hereby reposed in them; and shall also take an oath or affirmation before any one justice of the peace of the city or county of Philadelphia, who is hereby empowered and required to administer the same, in these words, to wit:
+But the trustees hereby appointed or hereafter to be appointed before they receive the said bills or enter upon the execution of their [said] trust shall each of them enter into a bond to the provincial treasurer for the time being in the penalty of one thousand pounds each conditioned for the due observance of all things required of them by this act and true performance of the trust hereby reposed in them, and shall also take an oath or affirmation before any one justice of the peace for the city or county of Philadelphia, who is hereby empowered and required to administer the same in these words, to wit: